mrstefangrimm/prfServo/README.md

 ## Types
 ### Template parameters
-TORD : Type of the attribute to store the polynomial order.
-Depends on how many Servos you use: uint8_t : 1 - 4, uint16_t : 1 - 8, uint32_t : 1 - 16
+`TORD` : Type of the attribute to store the polynomial order.
+Depends on how many Servos you use: `uint8_t` : 1 - 4, `uint16_t` : 1 - 8, `uint32_t` : 1 - 16

-TIN: Type of the internally used (target) values.
-Choose float if your target position shall be e.g. 1.3 [mm/inch/..].
-By choosing uint8_t you will save memory and still have 256 points.
+`TIN`: Type of the internally used (target) values.
+Choose `float` if your internal target position shall be e.g. 1.3 [mm/inch/...].
+By choosing `uint8_t` you save memory and still have 256 points.

-TOUT: Type of the values that control the Servo.
-PWM values are in the range of an uint16_t.
-Servo.h allows you to write degrees (0-180), but there is a mapping behind that you do not want to use anymore.
+`TOUT`: Type of the values that control the Servo.
+PWM values are in the range of an `uint16_t`. *[Servo](https://www.arduino.cc/en/Reference/Servo)* allows you to write degrees (0-180), but there is a mapping behind that you do not want to use anymore.

-TMATH: Type for the polynomial fitting and the parameters.
+`TMATH`: Type for the polynomial fitting and the parameters.
 Has to be a floating-point number.

 ### Classes
 `template<typename TOUT, typename TMATH> class prfServoImplBase` :
 Derive from this class an write your own implementation.
-Make sure TOUT and TMATH are the same data types as used for prfServo.
+Make sure `TOUT` and `TMATH` have the same data type as the ones used for `prfServo`.

 `template<typename TORD, typename TIN, typename TOUT, typename TMATH> class prfServo` :
 Instantiate an object of this an use it as your Servo library.

 `template<typename TOUT, typename TMATH> class prfServo2ImplBase` :
 Derive from this class an write your own implementation.
-Make sure TOUT and TMATH are the same data types as used for prfServo.
+Make sure `TOUT` and `TMATH` have the same data type as the ones used for `prfServo`.

 `template<typename TORD, typename TIN, typename TOUT, typename TMATH> class prfServo2` :
 Instantiate an object of this an use it as your Servo library.

 ## Change History
-###0.0.1.0
+### 0.0.1.0
 - Initial Version